FAQ

 Serving the Seattle Eastside (Kirkland, Redmond, Bellevue, Newcastle, Renton) and South King County (Kent, Auburn, Federal Way, Tukwila)

-We start with an hour-long prenatal intake session, where we review or design your postpartum plan.
+We start with a 2-hour long prenatal intake session, where we review your expectations, needs, desires, and design your postpartum plan.
 You get to decide what those first precious days will look like: will you have visitors?
 How will you get your meals?
 What does your community support look like?
 What does your emotional health plan look like?
-When and how often would you like me to support you?
+How would you like me to support you?

 After baby arrives, I can help with any and all of the following: